texfaq/texfaq.github.io/FAQ-newlineargs.md

-The problem arises because ` ` looks for the next non-blank thing; the test it uses ignores the end of the line in your input text, so that ` ` comes to imagine that you were giving it a 'modifier'.
+The problem arises because ` ` looks for the next non-blank thing; the test it uses ignores the end of the line in your input text, so that ` ` comes to imagine that you were giving it a ''modifier''.

 An obvious solution is to enclose the stuff at the start of the new line in braces, typing: